lmmx/gdocs2md-html/README.md

   * Adding this script to your doc (once per doc):
     * Open your Google Drive document (http://drive.google.com)
-    * Tools -> Script Manager > New
+    * Tools -> Script Editor > Create script for blank project
-    * Select "Blank Project".
-    * Clear the myFunction() default empty function and paste the contents of [converttomarkdown.gapps](https://raw.github.com/mangini/gdocs2md/master/converttomarkdown.gapps) into the code editor
+    * Clear the default Code.gs file and paste the contents of [exportRmd.gs](https://raw.githubusercontent.com/lmmx/gdocs2Rmd/master/exportRmd.gs) into the code editor
     * File -> Save (or `Ctrl`/`⌘` + `S`)
     * When prompted enter new project name for '*Untitled project*', e.g. '*gdocs2Rmd*'

-  * Running the script (run as many times as you want):
+  * Running the script:
-    - Tools > Script Manager
-    - Select "ConvertToMarkdown" function.
+    - Select `setupScript` from the script editor's dropdown menu and the play symbol button (on the left of the dropdown) to run it
+    - Likewise for the `convertSingleDoc` function, or for batch processing on a folder use the `convertFolder` function.
-    - Click Run button (First run will require you to authorize it.
-Authorize and run again)
+    - The first run will require you to authorize the app.
-    - Converted doc with images attached will be emailed to you.
-Subject will be "[MARKDOWN_MAKER]...".
+    - Converted doc will be saved in the Markdown sub-directory, images below that (`/assets/images`).

+*NB* don't use on a top-level document (that is, in the root Drive folder).
+See my comment in the setupScript function.

 ## Interpreted formats
   * Text: